chinnidiwakar/exfil/README.md

-# exfil
+# Exfil
-exfil (Exfiltration) is a tool for classifying, ranking and exfiltrating files from a target system.
+Exfil (Exfiltration) is a tool for classifying, ranking and exfiltrating files from a target system.